It may have taken about fifty years for ‘Go set a Watchman’ to be published, because of Harper Lee’s uncertainties!

 About four years ago in 2013, while having a household de-clutter I found an old cardboard folder in a box in my loft.

 This folder contained many poems I wrote in the late 1970s & 1980s.
-Many were hand-scribbled, most were type-written, yes I did say type-written.
+Many were hand-scribbled, and most were type-written, yes I did say type-written.
 (Using a typewriter.)

 I was filled with personal wonderment as I read the sheets of yellowing paper.
 Here were my thoughts, my emotions, my ideas of a lifetime ago.

 Some of the writings and poetry I recalled instantly, others staggered out from the mists of amnesia.
 I was amused by some, horrified by others; the amateur nature, the naivety, the bad grammar, and misspellings.

-All, however, transported me back to another time, another world, another life which was connected yet somehow detached from myself.
+All, however, transported me back to another time, another world, another life that was connected yet somehow detached from myself.
 It was like an out-of-body experience, but somehow less direct, less united.

 Possibly that is the effect of passing years?

 Bunched at the back of this folder was a wad of A4 sheets held together by a rusting paperclip.
 I started to read, it was an untitled story.
-A light-hearted black comedy, if it is at all possible, of selfishness, of greed, of impatience and latent curses.
+A light-hearted black comedy, if it is at all possible, of selfishness, of greed, impatience, and latent curses.

 Despite many changes, the crossing-outs and the pencilled notes, the story drew me in.
 As I read through, small pinpricks of memory began to seep back.
 This was a story, one of the few I wrote at that time, which had a beginning, a middle, and an end of sorts.
 (Although throughout there were still many threadbare patches).

 You see, I first scribbled out a rough draft of a storyline in 1978 according to the dates on the draft.
 This (first?) draft had no title and no end.

 In 1980 I reviewed and re-wrote it, apparently.
 (I found a few margin notes to confirm this), although I cannot recall doing so.
 At this time I must have added the final few paragraphs so there was now an ending… of sorts.